jasminelmah/container-based-alignment/README.md

 # Running the exercise

 The script in this directory (`alignment.sh`) should run on its own as long as you create a directory for it called `/data/eeb723-seqaln`.
 However, we recommend that you open it in a separate window then copy and paste commands into an interactive shell one by one.
-Below are instructions for creating a shell with Docker on your computer or Singularity on the Farnam cluster.
+Below are instructions for creating a shell using Singularity on the Farnam cluster, or with Docker on your computer.

 ## Singularity on Farnam